Ajaizim/alx-system_engineering-devops/0x00-shell_basics/README.md

-Contains the command to print working directory.
+Contains scripts to basic commands to effect and executefile changes.